vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/giscus.md

 ::: info Darkmode

-To let Giscus aplly the correct theme, you need to pass a boolean value to `<CommentService />` via `darkmode` property, indicating whether darkmode is currently enabled.
+To let Giscus apply the correct theme, you need to pass a boolean value to `<CommentService />` via `darkmode` property, indicating whether darkmode is currently enabled.

 :::